Looking to explore Serengeti National Park, Tanzania?

 Reservations are not required, so head to the rooftop on a night you have free.
 Drink a glass of wine or a handcrafted cocktail while enjoying the views of the mountain and hotel gardens.

 Tanzanite is a stunning blue jewel that is only found in Tanzania.
 It’s mined from a special area in the country called Mererani Hills.
 It’s similar in appearance to blue sapphire.

-The gem is extremely rare and depending on the color and the quality, the higher the price goes.
-Darker blue gems and violet-colored ones tend to be more expensive than the lighter blue varieties.
+The gem is extremely rare, and depending on the color and the quality, the price goes higher.
+Darker blue and violet-colored gems tend to be more expensive than the lighter blue varieties.